“If I have seen further it is by standing on the shoulders of giants.”

 William Feinbloom is the father of low vision care in the United States and

-first to suggest the concept of bioptic driving.
+the first to suggest the concept of bioptic driving.

 Dr. William Feinbloom pioneered the field of low vision rehabilitation in the United States.
 His interest in vision was spurred as a young boy in Brooklyn as he helped out in his father’s optometric practice.
 Dr. Feinbloom followed in his father’s footsteps in optometry receiving a degree from Columbia School of Optometry in 1923 and began practicing in Buffalo, N.Y.